 I stitch all the lines with my sewing machine, some with freehand motifs and others with straight or wavy lines with my walking foot.
 There’s no computer program or marking ahead of time that does that part for me.
 As I stitch, I feel that texture coming to life under my fingers.
 Some of the pieces have dense motifs stitched into the various shapes of the design, while others have irregularly spaced lines.
 It all depends on what the composition seems to want or need.

-I come from a long line of women who have expressed themselves using a needle and thread, although curiously there were no quilters in my family.
-Creating with various forms of fabric and thread has been a part of my life since I was a child, and I am self taught as a fiber artist, with lots of experimentation along the way.
+I come from a long line of women who have expressed themselves using a needle and thread, although there were no quilters in my family.
+Creating with various forms of fabric and thread has been a part of my life since I was a child, and I am self taught as a fiber artist, with lots of experimentation along the way with mentors from books, like the late Gwen Marston, and in person, like my studies with Nancy Crow.
 My formal education includes a BA in Fine Arts from the College of William and Mary and an MBA from George Washington University.